Good-Ghosting/goodghosting-protocol-v1/README.md

 # GoodGhosting

-- The game is divided up in to segments (currently hard coded to be a week long x 16), will likely be switched to a segment length of a month
+- The game is divided up in to segments these can be weekly, monthly or any other time unit.
 - Users must register to play
-- Firt segement of the game is a holding segment.
-This is for participants to join, but no payments can be made
+- Firt segement of the game users can join and pay in
 - Users pay in to the smart contract with Dai
 - Dai is converted to aDai
-- The amount paid in is recorded in the players struct *the rest to be continued*
+- The amount paid in is recorded in the players struct

 To run tests:
 `truffle test`